digirix/Apexsaas/Progress.md

    - Implementing proper TypeScript typings for all components and API responses

 ## Recent Improvements

+### Finance Module Fixes
+1. **UI Layout Improvements:**
+   - Fixed the sidebar disappearance in Finance Module by correctly implementing the AppLayout wrapper
+   - Standardized the UI pattern across all Finance Pages to ensure consistent navigation
+   - Removed redundant header elements from Finance pages to eliminate duplication of information already available in the top navigation
+   - Made the Finance Dashboard the central hub with tabs for Invoices, Payments, and Chart of Accounts

+2. **API Integration Fixes:**
+   - Fixed Promise object rendering error in invoice creation by properly handling asynchronous operations
+   - Updated apiRequest implementation in invoice creation to correctly use the newer function signature
+   - Implemented proper async/await pattern in line item creation to avoid rendering Promise objects
+   - Standardized the API request handling to ensure consistency across all Finance components

+3. **Invoice Creation Enhancement:**
+   - Improved form submission handling with better validation
+   - Enhanced line item calculations with proper decimal handling
+   - Added automatic invoice totaling with precise calculations of taxes and discounts
+   - Fixed relationship between client selection and entity filtering

 ### Enhanced TaskScheduler and Date Handling
 1. **Improved Compliance Period End Date Calculation:**